 In time, you will no longer be the new kid.
 In time you will forge new friendships.
 In time you will notice the ache in your heart for those you left behind minimize as you learn to embrace the new people in front of you.

 Thought #3.
 If your move involves starting a new career or in my case, keeping the same career but in a new location–pace yourself.
 A fellow realtor whom I have known for years shared sound advice which someone had shared with him–stop striving and trust that God has your back.
-He also has your sides and goes before you.
-He is faithful.
-He is unchanging, and He is not surprised to find you struggling to start over.
+He is not surprised to find you struggling to start over.
 You can trust Him in your new endeavors.

 My final thought is this: remember what it feels like to be the new kid.
 Remember it very, very well.
 One day you will not be new.
 One day YOU will get to welcome the next new kid on the block.